lilsugsy/sugarPlate/README.md

 ## Adding/modifying styles

 ### Structure
 The CSS/SASS is stored in the 'styles' folder.
 Each page should have it's own folder.
 You can create as many folders as you like.
-We recomment the following:
+We recommend the following:
 - styles
   - index.scss
   - base